fluidware/fluidsurveys-docs/chapters/Style/index.rst

 	*Figure 9.1* Survey Elements Numbered

-While there are too many customziable options available for each Element to list them off in a logical display order, refer to the "Style" section of your survey to gather a closer look.
+While there are too many customizable options available for each Element to list them off in a logical display order, refer to the "Style" section of your survey to gather a closer look.
 However, the table below contains a high-level overview of each and every available element that you can change.

 .. list-table::
 	:widths: 30 70